Campfire Chicken Pot Pie

 1 tbsp. sriracha, or more to taste

 Heat the vegetable oil in a non-stick skillet.
-Add the grilled strips and sprinkle with the taco seasoning.
-Heat over medium heat for 3 to 5 minutes until heated through.
+Add the grilled strips and heat over medium heat for 3 to 5 minutes until heated through.

 In a preheated 350°F oven, bake the taco bowls for 3 to 5 minutes until golden.